Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 All the code used in this tutorial can be found on my GitHub project: [docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows).

-Welcome to Part 1 of my series: **Self Hosted Docker GitHub Runners on Azure**.
+Welcome to Part 1 of my series: **Self Hosted GitHub Runner containers on Azure**.

 In part one of this series, we will focus and look at how we can create a **windows container** image using docker that will essentially be a packaged up image we can use to deploy and run self hosted **GitHub runners** as containers.
 We will focus more on the docker image itself and how we can build our image and run our image on a local server or VM running **docker for windows** and also scaling out multiple instances of our image using **docker-compose**.